Plant Health Alert – Preventing Deer Damage

 Collapse ▲

-In the two years I have lived in my neighborhood the deer have gotten worse.
-They ate my pansies the first night I put them out and the plants were in pots on my porch.
+In the seven years I have been in Henderson County the deer population has grown noticeably.
+Recently, they ate my pansies the first night I put them out!
+The plants were in pots on my porch.
 BOO!

 backyard deer